Not All CBD is Created Equal

 About 20% of Americans have a genetic mutation that increases the natural endocannabinoid level in the body.
 If you’re lucky enough to have this mutation, you’ll feel less anxious than a normal person but conversely, since you have extra cannabinoids already, CBD may not prove effective.
 If you’d like to find out how your body would respond to weed, you can use a service such as 23andMe to predict how you’ll respond.

-Men are generally larger than women, they need higher doses of CBD than women to alleviate chronic pain.
-If you’re a female, you’re naturally more sensitive to the cannabinoids in marijuana – including CBD.
+Men are generally larger than women and generally they need higher doses of CBD than women.
+If you’re a female, you’re naturally more sensitive to the cannabinoids in cannabis – including CBD.
 This means you are also more likely to benefit from pain relief.

 Biochemistry & Lifestyle